A short review of the popular minimal PHP framework, Slim.

 I have seen this before in other project documentation, and I'm sure it's just because it's a "one size fits all" type of thing.
 Regardless, first red flag.

-Notice that the “Pros” section above starts with “At first”.
-The reason for that is because even if I like many things about Slim, it still remains that your code is only as good as your documentation.
-And Slim’s documentation…is sub-par.
+Notice that the "Pros" section above starts with "At first".
+The reason for that is that even if I like many things about Slim, it still remains that your code is only as good as your documentation.
+Slim's documentation...is sub-par.

 At first glance, the documentation looks rather nice.
 There's a search bar and a sidebar containing categorized links - the structure is good.
 The problem lies in how the site handles different versions, which is that it doesn't.
 Despite having a dropdown to choose what version you want to look at documentation for, you will sometimes end up on a page for a different version.
 This is because the search bar will look for ANYTHING, across ALL VERSIONS.
 So you may end up on a v2 page because you are looking for documentation that, for some reason, does not exist in the v3 docs.